vcsjones/vcsjones.dev/_posts/2020-02-24-stackalloc.md

 }
 ```

+The use of `unsafe`, along with the little number of APIs in .NET that could
-The use of `unsafe` was enough to deter a lot of people from using it that it
+work with pointers, was enough to deter a lot of people from using it.
+As a
-remained a relatively niche feature.
-The introduction of `Span<T>` now means
+result, it remained a relatively niche feature.
+The introduction of `Span<T>`
-this can be done without being in an `unsafe` context now:
+now means this can be done without being in an `unsafe` context now:

 ```csharp
 Span<byte> data = stackalloc byte[256];
 ```

+The .NET team has also been working diligently to add `Span<T>` APIs where it
+makes sense.
+There is now more appeal and possibility to use `stackalloc`.

 `stackalloc` is desirable in some performance sensitive areas.
 It can be used
 in places where small arrays were used, with the advantage that it does not